cheongalc/hawkeye/README.md

 # hawkeye
-Google Slides add on that allows you to see all speaker notes at once to have a top-level view of your presentation script
+Chrome extension that allows you to see all speaker notes at once and edit them in Google Slides to have a top-level view of your presentation script